SpryteLabs/Spryte-Docs/docs/partnerPlatform.md

 # The Spryte Partner Platform

-The Partner Platform is meant for Technology vendors and agencies.
+The Partner Platform is meant for Technology vendors and Marketing Agencies.
 If you currently hire and manage developers to create custom technology for your clients, you can become a Spryte Partner by registering on the platform.
+If you are a Marketing Agency and offer marketing services (which may or may not include development work), you ca also use the platform to market your services.

 ## Benefits

 There are many benefits to joining the Spryte platform as a development partner.
 Think of us as your window into a whole new world of clients and projects.
 Partners are instantly accessible by all spryte clients, who can search for development teams in real time.
 Pricing is transparent to the user, but your information is not revealed until after Clients have made a payment.
+As a registered partner, you can also track your referral lead generation efforts and due commissions.

 ## Use cases